-Available metal and PCB concentration data from sediments sampled in the Kirkcaldy spoil ground are presented in Appendix A. This shows the concentration of mercury in the sediment was above Action Level 1 but below Action Level 2 in 2011.
-Concentrations of metals are generally similar or lower than those from samples at other spoil disposal sites within the Firth of Forth and Forth Estuary.
+Available metal and PCB concentration data from sediments sampled in the Kirkcaldy spoil ground are presented in Appendix A. Concentrations of metals are generally similar or lower than those from samples from other spoil disposal sites within the Firth of Forth and Forth Estuary.